Prophecies Fulfilled in the First Century

 And thirty five years after Jesus–on the eve of the fulfillment–John (Revelation) also prophesied about the temple’s soon destruction (Rev. 11:1-2, 22:6-10, see above).
 And sure enough, the temple was destroyed just a few years later in AD 70.

-For more examples of fulfilled prophecies in the first century, see my book The End Is Here, available summer 2024.
+For more examples of fulfilled prophecies in the first century, see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 Alex Polyak, The Bible Fulfilled 11/24/23